 2 The page number index to the Agreement set out in Schedule 1 does not necessarily reflect the relevant page numbers of this reprint.

+3 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
+4 had not come into operation.
+It reads as follows: